scottmilla/Node-Twitter-Starter/README.md

 This will install the dependencies needed to run this example. <br><br>

-Next, copy your keys into their corresponding variables in the config.env file. <br><br>
+Next, copy your api keys from twitter into their corresponding variables in the config.env file. <br><br>

 Finally, to run the app and test it, run the following command <br>